msalinoh/argos-smd-at-kineis-firmware/Kineis/README.md

 # Getting started

-Refer to how to build section later to get detailed information on build and flashing items.

-Once project is built and flashed into your HW, UART communication is available through hyperterminal at 9600 bauds and 1,N,8 configuration by default.
+## Credentials

+This kineis stack needs integrator/users credentials (ID, address, secret key) to run properly.

+\attention Please contact Kinéis to get your own credentials file.

+\attention Credentials are delivered by Kineis after certificication of your device.
+\attention Once credentials are delivered by Kineis, it becomes your responsability.

+It is up to the integrator to store it as per its own security strategy.
+The kineis stack is just requesting them through APIs called MCU-NVM wrapper (mcu_nvm.c):

+* "get device ID" and "get device address" are said not to be critical from a security point of view.
+Thus it remains visible when the API is called
+* "AES init" and "AES encrypt" are used to build the frame which is transmitted over the air.
+\note Here Kineis stack never knows the secret key.

+In this package, the credentials are just hardcoded in the code, meaning clearly stored in RAM/FLASH without any protections.
+One can change the code of these wrappers to fit its security strategy (e.g. set the secret key directly in some AES HW module or secure element).

+## Radio configuration

+This FW package needs some radio configuration (transmission frequency range, transmission modulation, ...) to run properly.

+\attention Please contact Kinéis to get your own radio configuration binary file when you will deploy your devices.

+It is up to you to handle how to store those informations in the devices.
+The kineis stack is just requesting them through one API.

+In this package, the configuration binary file is just hardcoded in the code as a table of bytes.
+You will get several examples of it. you can comment, uncomment the one you want.

+\note In case of GUI APP, it is also possible to change the radio configuration through the AT command "AT+RCONF" (\ref bMGR_AT_CMD_RCONF_cmd)

+All Kineis stack needs is to be able to get the radio configuration at initialisation.
+In case user application wants to change the radio configuration on the fly, Kineis stack must stopped and restarted.

-# Package introduction
+# Package content

 All Kinéis related informations are located in `Kineis` folder.
 Typical source tree looks like below.
-* **Lib** folder contains the Kinéis library (libkineis.a) and all required entry-points header files.
-* **Extdep** folder contains external dependencies of the library.
-It is internally used in the library.
+* **Extdep** folder contains external dependencies of the stack.
 So far, it is about:
     * **MGR_LOG** The logging manager (mgr_log.h) which may be used by the library to log important informations during execution.
-@note So far, this logger is also used by the application software described later below.
+  \note So far, this logger is also used by the application software described later below.
     * **Mcu** contains low level hardware drivers (called wrappers) used by the Kinéis SW library.
   This is about AES (mcu_aes.c), credentials (mcu_nvm.c), extra drivers such as PA (mcu_misc.c).
   User is expected to implement its own version of thoses wrappers as per his platform needs.
   By default, this package is delivering a simple implementation of each wrapper. <br>
     * **Conf** contains static configurations used by the entire project.
 As mentionned earlier, you will find here all things concerning OS task and queue definitions. <br>
 * **App** folder contains:
     * The **main** file (kns_app.c) for the applications mentionned earlier.
 The GUI app relies on an AT command manager.
     * **Kineis_os** contains the Kineis baremetal OS used to register queues and tasks. <br>
     * **Managers/MGR_AT_CMD** contains the AT command manager used by the GUI application. <br>
     It is about parsing a ASCII data stream coming from UART driver. <br>
     Entry point of this manager is mgr_at_cmd.h. <br>
     mgr_at_cmd_list.h is the entry files referencing the AT cmds supported by this firmware.
 Then, the other mgr_at_cmd_list files refers to subsets of AT cmds per functionnalities (such as general, user_data).
 General subset is to get ID or firmware version. user data subset is to transmit data over the air.
     * **Libs/STRUTIL** and **Libs/USERDATA** are pure sw libraries (no HW dependencies) used in AT cmd manager.
-    * **Mcu** contains low level hardware drivers (called wrappers) used by the components above. <br>
+    * **Mcu** contains low level hardware drivers (called wrappers) used by the components above.<br>
     Typically, it contains the wrapper used to handle a terminal/console to post/receive AT cmds (mcu_at_console.h).
-@note So far, this at_cmd console wrapper is derived from STM32_HAL_UART drivers.
+    \note So far, this at_cmd console wrapper is derived from STM32_HAL_UART drivers.
     It is a bit changed to handle a continuous ACII data stream.
 It may be optimized as your convenience or based on STM LL drivers instead.
 Each time a character is received on UART, it is invoking a stream-parsing callback (so far \ref MGR_AT_CMD_parseStreamCb in this package).
 * **version.txt** file contains references to the software version of the package

 ```